AsmaMora/MADT8101/4.Customer_Segmentation&Product_Recommendation/Readme.md

 A product recommendation is basically a filtering system that seeks to predict and show the items that a user would like to purchase.
 It may not be entirely accurate, but if it shows you what you like then it is doing its job right.

 ### Benefit
+1. Provide personalized shopping experiences to customer by suggesting products based on a user's past behavior, preferences, and demographics.
+2. Enhanced User experience: Recommendations make the shopping process more convenient and enjoyable, helping users find what they're looking for faster.
+3. Cross-Selling and Upselling: Recommendations can suggest complementary or higher-priced items, increasing the average order value.

 # Case study
-A distribution company which sales various health product and has 5 service locations in Asia would like to reach out to their customers more effectively by increasing personalized transactions, improve brand loyalty and customer life time value by performing
+A distribution company which sales various health product and has 5 service locations in Asia would like to reach out to their customers more effectively by increasing personalized transactions, improve brand loyalty and customer life time value by performing.

   1. **Customer segmentation** to reach out customers more effectively
   2. **Product recommendation** to boost revenue and engagement by sending personalized message